ruchitha007/WA/Project/00/README.md

 - node_modules - Contains the modules fetched by npm based the specification in ```package.json``` file.
 - compiled - Contains the bundled JavaScript product by the React.js tool chain.

+### GitHub URL

+Please create a repository for each project.
+Provide the github link to your project repository and not a folder in the repository.

 [^1]: [Stanford Computer Science](https://cs.stanford.edu)